vijaymathew/vijaymathew.github.io/books/info/chapter_7.md

 ```
 Source                  Raw     Comp    Ratio  Assessment
 ----------------------------------------------------------------------
-Alternating 01         8192      216    0.026  Structured (compressible)
+Alternating 01         8192      240    0.029  Structured (compressible)
-All zeros              8192      160    0.020  Structured (compressible)
+All zeros              8192      232    0.028  Structured (compressible)
-os.urandom             8192     8256    1.008  Likely random (incompressible)
+SHAKE256 stream        8192     8376    1.022  Likely random (incompressible)
-Pi bytes               8192     6560    0.801  Structured (compressible)
+Pi bytes               4096      264    0.064  Structured (compressible)
-English text           8096     3456    0.427  Structured (compressible)
+English text           8096      576    0.071  Structured (compressible)
-LFSR (pseudo-rng)      8192     4288    0.523  Structured (compressible)
+LCG (pseudo-rng)       8192     2384    0.291  Structured (compressible)
 ```

 Several things are worth noting here.

-`os.urandom` is flagged as likely random — its compression ratio exceeds 1.0, meaning the compressor gives up and adds overhead.
-This is the behavior we expect from a cryptographically secure random number generator.
+The SHAKE256 stream is flagged as likely random — its compression ratio exceeds 1.0, meaning the compressor gives up and adds overhead.
+This is the behavior we expect from a cryptographic pseudorandom stream: to a general-purpose compressor, it looks structureless.

-The LFSR (a simple linear feedback shift register, a common pseudo-random generator) is flagged as structured — it compresses to about 52% of original.
-LFSRs have mathematical structure that a good compressor can find, even though their output passes many statistical randomness tests.
-This is why LFSRs are not suitable for cryptography.
+The LCG (a simple linear congruential generator) is flagged as structured — it compresses to about 29% of original.
+That is exactly what we would hope a rough Kolmogorov-style test would notice: cheap pseudo-random generators often leave obvious regularities in their low-order bits, which makes them unsuitable for cryptography.

 Pi's bytes are compressible — not because pi is "non-random" in any simple statistical sense, but because the floating-point representation of 3.14159... repeated 64 times has obvious structure.